m0nzderr/node-proxying-agent/README.md

-# HTTP/HTTPS Forward Proxy Agent
+# Node HTTP/HTTPS Forward Proxy Agent

-This an http agent capable of forward proxying HTTP/HTTPS requests.
+This a Node http agent capable of forward proxying HTTP/HTTPS requests.

 It supports the following:
 * Connect to a proxy with a regular socket or SSL/TLS socket